 - Between $200 and $300 for the appliance

-NOTE: A simple way to cut towel warmer installation costs is to buy the towel rack yourself and only pay for the required labor to complete the installation.
+NOTE: NOTE: A simple way to cut towel warmer installation costs is to buy the towel warmer yourself.
+Then pay only for the required labor to complete the installation.